Med16-11/365daysOfCode/README.md

 # 365 days of Code
-I will share my coding journey of 365 days.
+I will share my coding journey of 365 days
 Feel Free to add your learnings too